 We represent nurses’ unions in eight provinces (AB, SK, MB, ON, NB, NS, PEI and NL) and we are proud to have as associate members the 35,000 student nurses of CNSA.
 The CFNU also enjoys a good working relationship with all unions that represent nurses and health care workers.

-CFNU Mission: To be the national voice advocating for nurses and quality public health care.
+CFNU Mission: We are the recognized national voice advocating for nurses and high-quality public health care.

-CFNU Vision: A strong national voice for unionized nurses in Canada and part of the world voice for unionized nurses.
+CFNU Vision: The strong national voice for unionized nurses in Canada and part of the world voice for unionized nurses.

 Ninety percent of nurses in Canada are members of a union.
 Nurses’ union members take home some of the strongest pay and benefits packages in health care in the country.
 Union representatives work hard to assist members with issues in their workplaces.